arpg/vicalib/README.md

 Vicalib is a calibration tool for visual or visual-inertial sensor systems.
 The system is able to calibrate camera intrinsics for pinhole, polynomial and r-theta camera models, as well as the camera-to-imu extrinsics, imu biases and scale factors for visual inertial system.
 Dependencies are as follows:

-Installation
+Dependencies
 ============
-See the installation documentation at: https://github.com/arpg/Documentation/tree/master/Installation.
+See the documentation at: https://github.com/arpg/Documentation/tree/master/Installation.
 Build all packages up to HAL, and then build this package.

 Building
 ========